so, we’re finally free to show what we’ve been doing for the past six months:

 it’s been a great ride — and it’s just getting started. we’ve been pushing Clutter forward and center of an entire platform user experience, and it was up to to the task to a degree that excited me, and made me incredibly proud.

-the Moblin 2.0 UI is also one of the reasons we delayed the 1.0 release — the other being that we wanted to be confident in the API, since we’re going to be committing to it for the next two to three years. the wait is almost over: we’re planning a 1.0 release of Clutter by the end of May. prepare yourself to have muchy more fun with Clutter!
+the Moblin 2.0 UI is also one of the reasons we delayed the 1.0 release — the other being that we wanted to be confident in the API, since we’re going to be committing to it for the next two to three years. the wait is almost over: we’re planning a 1.0 release of Clutter by the end of May ((hopefully, it’ll all be fixed by that time :-) )). prepare yourself to have muchy more fun with Clutter!

-while I’m rebuilding my jhbuild setup in order to roll out gnome-utils 2.27.1 I started pondering on a couple of questions:
+while I’m rebuilding my jhbuild setup in order to roll out gnome-utils 2.27.1 ((hopefully before the cut-off time for the 2.27.1 release)) I started pondering on a couple of questions:

 - why are we still shipping the dictionary applet?